aarongurovich/DiscordBot/README.md

     ```

 2. **Screenshots**:
-    - The bot will monitor the specified directory (default is `'/Users/aarongurovich/Desktop'`).
+    - The bot will monitor the specified directory
     - When a new screenshot is created or modified in this directory, it will be uploaded to the designated Discord channel.

 ## Configuration